-If you are operating a business system that includes both online and offline, or omnichannel business multi-channel sales, you are probably no stranger to POS systems.
+If you operate a business system that includes both online and offline or omnichannel business multi-channel sales, you are probably no stranger to POS systems.
 But do you understand all the different types of POS systems and their pros and cons?
 If you are wondering about that, do not miss this article.

 What is a POS System?

 In terms of technology, a POS system is combined with

 - POS software is a computer system that undertakes tasks such as inventory tracking, financial transactions, and other data recording for businesses

 - POS hardware, which is all the input and output devices that make the point of sale software function at the point of purchase such as barcode scanners, receipt printers, etc

 Modern POS systems offer more than just recording and managing transactions.

 - Warehouse management across branches, both online and offline